 In some cases, a typical dental filling is not adequate to treat a tooth with significant decay.
-In this case, Dr. Laventure or Dr. Lewis will often recommend that you get an inlay or onlay to increase the strength of your tooth and helps to preserve it by guarding against additional tooth decay.
+In this case, Dr. Laventure or Dr. Schuyler will often recommend that you get an inlay or onlay to increase the strength of your tooth and helps to preserve it by guarding against additional tooth decay.
 These restorations work best for our patients when at least some of the enamel of your tooth remains healthy.
-At Franklin County Family Dental, we can create inlays and onlays from composite metal, gold, or porcelain.
+At Franklin County Dental & Implants, we can create inlays and onlays from composite metal, gold, or porcelain.

 How Inlays and Onlays Differ